ml4wifi-devs/mapc-sim/README.md

 python -m unittest
 ```

-You can benchmark the performance of the simulator using the script in `test/sim_benchmark.py`.
+You can benchmark the performance of the simulator using `test/sim_benchmark.py`.

 ## Additional Notes